Overview

 - Successfully served as lead counsel in a federal appeal on behalf of a criminal defendant challenging the length in his sentence

-- Represented a large retail hospitality provider in a computing systems technology patent infringement action*
+- Obtained favorable settlement for a large retail hospitality provider in a computing systems technology patent infringement action*

 - Successfully represented an agricultural chemical business plaintiff in a patent infringement and contract dispute resulting in a $1 billion jury damages award*